spandanghosh/To-do-list-with-voice/README.md

 ***

-## Suggested Test Cases

-- “Add high priority code review for Monday”
-- “Delete the third task”
-- “Show upcoming urgent tasks”
-- “Reschedule team sync to Friday”
-- “Search for tasks about admin”
-- “Sort tasks by priority”

-***

 ## Technology Rationale

 > Deepgram offers robust, low-latency transcription, simple API usage, and cloud flexibility.
->
 > HuggingFace phi-2 empowers open-access, instruction-following intent parsing and is ideal for conversational task bots.

 ***

 ## Notes

 - All environment keys are managed securely outside codebase.
 - Endpoint paths and environment variable use documented for easy deploy and maintenance.
 - Please report bugs via issue tracker; design is extensible for further enhancements.

 ***